sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 #### What is WHOIS?

-WHOIS is the "caller ID" of the internet.
-It answers the fundamental question: "Who owns this?"
+Think of WHOIS as the internet's public directory.
+Its primary job is to resolve a domain name into a set of administrative details.

-When you run a WHOIS query for `example.com`, you are asking for the administrative metadata behind that address.
-A typical response provides the name of the Registrar that sold the domain (e.g., Namecheap, GoDaddy), the Name Servers responsible for translating the domain into an IP, and critical Dates.
-Specifically, you receive when the domain was created and when it will expire.
-Historically, this also included the full contact details of the owner, though privacy laws like GDPR have largely pushed that data behind redaction services.
+When you query `example.com`, you aren't asking for the website content; you are asking for the paper trail.
+A standard response returns the **Registrar** (the vendor, such as Namecheap or GoDaddy), the **Name Servers** (which direct traffic), and key dates regarding the domain's creation and expiration.
+In the early days of the web, this output also listed the owner's full name, address, and phone number.
+Today, privacy regulations like GDPR have largely forced that personal information behind generic "Redacted for Privacy" placeholders.

 ### Who provides this data?